engeir/parameter-scan/review1-response.typ

 - The authors need to introduce and define the concept of Effective Radiative Forcing in contrast to Radiative Forcing used in other studies.
   #reply[
-    This is now included in the introduction.
+    This is now included in the beginning of the introduction.
   ]
 - There are several super-eruptions publications which are relevant for this study, but they are not included and referred to: Bekki et al 1996; Robock et al 2009; Timmreck